TanishC4444/CE-I-Newsletter/README.md

 Each product owns a separate processed-URL file and GitHub Actions schedule, allowing its editorial scope and cadence to evolve independently.

-> [!CAUTION]
-> The current source contains hard-coded Gmail credentials and recipient addresses.
-Rotate the exposed app password, remove credentials from git history, and migrate all delivery settings to environment variables or GitHub Secrets before running or showcasing this as deployable software.

 ## System design